 Emily has been involved with Minnesota Brass since 2014.
 She performed with the summer drum corps, SoundSport group, and the winter drumline from 2014-2016, and 2018-2019.
-She has taught the front ensemble at Irondale HS and MBI Indoor.
-Emily is the Programs Associate for the National States Geographic Information Council.
-She looks forward to learning more about and getting involved with the Board.
+She has taught the front ensemble at Irondale HS and MBI Indoor for several years.
+Emily is the Senior Manager of Applications & Technology for the National States Geographic Information Council.
+This is her third year on the Board.

 Gwynne first joined Minnesota Brass in 1974 as a member of the color guard.
 As she no longer has the

 agility and abilities required by the guard, she moved to working with the support staff.
 Gwynne met her husband, Pat (who joined MBI in 1972 but was in the army when she started) in 1976.
 Their family has been a part of the corps since then.

 As she am no longer able to march, she works on uniforms when asked and other support projects as